shanedewitt/Scheduling/doc/README.txt

 Known Bugs:
 - Users booking appointments at exactly the same time for the same clinic doesn't work properly (concurrency issues).
 - Various usability issues that are apparent in the program.
 E.g. you need to click before you right click, drag and drop has no visiual assist to show what you are dragging and where to, etc.
-- Remaining slots calculation does not work properly if you have more than 1 slot per access block.
+- Remaining slots calculation does not work properly if you have more than 1 slot per access block (Najjar says that it doesn't work for 1 slot either if you change the time scale).
 - Find Appointments function is not operational in Scheduling GUI
 - IDs in Scheduling GUI reflect the HRN not the Primary ID
 - Cannot cancel a walk-in appointment in Scheduling...